twpol/openrails.org/README.md

 - We cannot read file sizes or modification times on GitHub Pages, so we manually populate this data with JSON files.
+- Banner and Open Hub randomization now require JavaScript to be enabled.
 - The "Changes since last visit" feature has been removed.
 - The contact form no longer sends the IP address and HTTP referer of the sender.
 This information needs to be retrieved by @cjakeman's CGI program.